 If an absorption fridge is out of level (when not whitin 3 degrees side to side level) it can heat up the boiler tubes very fast to insane high temperatures.
-This will deteriorate the fridge every time it is getting too hot and one day it will break and leak Amonnio and Hydrogen and while the propane is burning there is a flame that can ignite the leaking Hydrogen and start a fire.
+This will deteriorate the fridge tubing every time it is getting too hot and one day it will break and leak Amonnio and Hydrogen and while the propane is burning there is a flame that can ignite the leaking Hydrogen and start a fire.
 The overheating does not occur that easy while on a campsite and when level.
 The refrigerator is made to operate within 3 degrees off level side-to-side and 6 degrees off level front-to-back (as looking at the front of the refrigerator).
-Operating it at more than these limits can cause damage to the cooling system and create a risk of personal injury or property damage due to a fire.
+Operating it at more than these limits can cause damage to the cooling and tubing and create a risk of personal injury or property damage due to a fire.

 It does not make a difference if you cool it on LP or Electricity, the same heat will detoriate the system altough a fire is less likelely.

 In general there 3 kinds of fridges in an RV;